Air Jordan 4 GS “Messy Room”

 1989 was a big year for not only Michael Jordan but also for Nike.
 They tapped Tinker Hatfield again to lead the charge in designing the fourth installment of the Air Jordan series.
-The Air Jordan IV was the first Jordan shoe to be released to an international market.
-Like the AJ3, the AJ4 had four colorways that released in the initial run.
+The Air Jordan 4 was the first Jordan shoe to be released to an international market.
+Like the Jordan 3, the Jordan 4 had four colorways that were released in the initial run.
 White/Black/Cement, Black/Cement Grey, White/Military Blue, and another White/Fire Red/Black pair.

 Chicago went 47-35 during the 1989 season.
 Jordan once again put up absurd numbers across the board including 32.5 points per game plus eight rebounds and eight assists per contest, both career season highs for MJ.
 Once again, MJ was chosen to play in the All-Star Game where he debuted the black/cement 4’s.
 He was First Team All-NBA and All-Defense and for the third consecutive year, he led the league in scoring.
 The Bulls finished fifth in the Central Divison which was still good enough for a sixth seed in the playoffs.